Ron Mercer: San Antonio Spurs

 Before the 2003–04 season, Mercer was traded to the San Antonio Spurs in a three-team trade that again involved Brad Miller and the Sacramento Kings' Hedo Türkoğlu.
 After playing 39 games with the Spurs, he was released.

 New Jersey Nets

 Prior to the 2004–05 season, Mercer signed with his seventh NBA team, the New Jersey Nets.
 On August 15, 2005, prior to the 2005–06 NBA season, he was waived by the Nets to avoid the league's luxury tax as part of the new labor agreement.

-Sexual assault allegation
+Rape allegation

-In 1997, Mercer and fellow former Celtic player Chauncey Billups were accused of sexually assaulting a woman at the home of teammate Antoine Walker.
-According to a civil suit, Billups, Mercer, and Walker's roommate Michael Irvin assaulted the woman at Walker's condo after leaving a Boston comedy club on November 9, 1997.
+In 1997, Mercer and fellow former Celtic player Chauncey Billups were accused of raping a woman at the home of teammate Antoine Walker.
+According to a civil suit, Billups, Mercer, and Walker's roommate Michael Irvin raped the woman at Walker's condo after leaving a Boston comedy club on November 9, 1997.
 A medical examination on the following day revealed injuries consistent with the victim's testimony.
 No criminal charges were filed, but Billups and Mercer settled a civil suit in 2000.